Cogent Communications Holdings Inc at JPMorgan Global Technology

 Philip A. Cusick - JPMorgan Chase & Co, Research Division - MD and Senior Analyst

-Hi.
 My name is Phil Cusick.
-I follow the comm services and infrastructure space as well as media here at JPMorgan.
-Thank you for joining us.
-I'm pleased to welcome again, I don't know how many times, Dave Schaeffer, Founder and CEO of Cogent Communications.
+I follow the communications and media space here.
+Well, I want to welcome Dave Schaeffer, Founder and CEO of Cogent Communications.
 Dave, thanks for joining us.

 David Schaeffer - Cogent Communications Holdings, Inc. - Founder, Chairman, CEO & President

-Hey, Phil, thanks for hosting me.
-I'd like to thank JPMorgan for a great venue.
-I'd like to thank all the investors in the room for their interest in Cogent.
+Hey, Phil, thank you for hosting me, thank JP for a great venue.
+And most importantly, thank all the investors for taking some time to hear a little bit about our business.

 Questions and Answers:Philip A. Cusick - JPMorgan Chase & Co, Research Division - MD and Senior Analyst